StamusNetworks/suricata-4-analysts/source/tools.rst

 (Elasticsearch) with a visualization interface (Kibana) and a log ingestion tool (Logstash).
 There is a lot of other components in the stack that will not be covered here.

+Some useful Kibana dashboards have been published by Stamus Networks on `Github <https://github.com/StamusNetworks/KTS7>`_.

 Splunk
 ------

 The `Splunk <https://splunk.com>`_ platform is a search, analysis and visualization engine that features a really powerful query language.

+If you are a Splunk user, you may want to get a look at `Stamus Networks app for Splunk <https://splunkbase.splunk.com/app/5262/>`_ that provides ready to use dashboards and reports for Suricata and Stamus Networks users.

 .. _suricata-ls: